 Anticipate how your child will feel in particular situations and what you can realistically expect of them.
 If they have been shopping in the mall with you all day, they will be exhausted and overexcited by dinner.
 This may cause tears and tantrums.

 Some suggestions to help your child include:

 - Let your child know if there is going to be a change.
 For example, “In 5 minutes we need to go home and make supper”

 If your child behaves aggressively, look for the reasons and offer help.
 Keep your voice calm and be respectful and let your child tell their side of the story.
-"I can see how angry you feel.
-Please tell me why you are so angry."
-Being treated with respect teaches children to solve problems by talking, rather than by using aggression or physical force.
+“I can see how angry you feel.
+Please tell me why you are so angry.”
+Treating children with respect teaches them to solve problems by talking, instead of by aggression or physical force.
 In clear, simple language, talk about behaviours and consequences as well.
-"If you throw sand, you will have to leave."
+“If you throw sand, you will have to leave.”

-The definition of self-esteem is 'belief in one’s self’.
+The definition of self-esteem is ‘belief in one’s self’.
 A child’s ability to handle themselves and participate in the world depends on their sense of self-esteem.
-It is very important that you create an environment to help your child's self-esteem and confidence grow.
+Create an environment to help your child’s self-esteem and confidence grow.
 Give them chances to explore, experiment and have adventures, knowing that you are there if they need you.

 Set the Stage for Success

 Create an environment that makes success more possible.
 For example, place a stool in front of the sink so they can wash their own hands, or choose slippers that are easy for them to put on.